 At least now what I do know is that I need to do better.
 I need to get better.
 Someone loves me.
 Someone sees value in me.
 I want to find out what they see.

 Every day I constantly think of ways to add worth to the refuse heap that is me: I could lose weight, I could become fashionable, I could learn how to do my makeup, I could go to graduate school, I could publish a book, I could make more money, I could become a good cook, I could learn to dance, I could single-handedly destroy Donald Trump’s political career.
-The way I see it, I’m like one of those secured credit cards with a starting credit line of only $100: I’m virtually useless until value is earned and added.
 My roommate sees so much inherent worth in me, so much so that it baffles me.
 Why do you love me, I can’t even cook chicken properly?

 I’m starting to warm up to the idea that maybe just existing makes me worthy of love and other good things.
 I’m definitely not in a healthy place, but you have to start somewhere.
 Maybe I’ll start by refraining from comparing myself to waste materials.
 Or at least, better waste materials.
 I could be like a pile of those air cushion things that you get in boxes from Amazon.
 Sometimes you pop and recycle them, but sometimes you save them for when you need to mail a figurine to your great-aunt.
 That’s a step up from hot garbage.